OriMedallia/MDBanner/README.md

     }

-You can also use the showBanner API with defaults values:
+You can also use the showBanner API with default values:

     MDBannerView.showBanner(title: "title",
                             message: "message")